johno/emberconf2015-notes/_posts/2015-03-03-ambitious-ux.markdown

 ## What is good design?

-It doesn't matter what you think, it matters what your users thinks.
+It doesn't matter what you think, it matters what your users think.

 ### Reactive